frabcus/mpcv/README.md

 After it is made, zip it up and put it on S3.
 Then update the archive page to link to it.

+There are commented commands in the shell script for what to do, but a bit hard coded for the 2015 General Election.
+This can be generalised.